Flying in the Fast Lane with Air Traffic Software

 NASA aviation research helps coordinate air traffic worldwide

-Think of the national air space as a complex highway system, but with planes.
+Think of the national airspace as a complex highway system, but with planes.
 They’re all moving at different speeds and converging on relatively few airports, intent upon arriving safely and on time.
-Like highway patrol, the Federal Aviation Administration (FAA) oversees the busy thoroughfares overhead.
+Like the highway patrol, the Federal Aviation Administration (FAA) oversees the busy thoroughfares overhead.
 But unlike a patrol car with a flat tire, the systems used to manage all that air traffic cannot go down for repair or upgrades.

 Making any change is akin to trying to replace a tire while the car is moving, said William Chan, project manager for the Air Traffic Management Exploration project at Ames Research Center.
 NASA has spent 30 years researching, developing, and evaluating software tools for FAA air traffic management decision-making.

 Major airports operate at capacity year-round, with incoming and outbound flights in the air and on the ground moving around each other in a complicated, high-stakes freeway interchange.
 All the while, they’re directed by the various air traffic entities responsible for different stages of flight.
 Keeping different zones of air and ground activity safe and efficient requires multiple groups.
 Each uses a unique software program to support its responsibilities.